Jay Barker

-Harry Jerome “Jay” Barker (born July 20, 1972) is a former professional American football quarterback.
-He is currently a Birmingham radio personality.
+Harry Jerome "Jay" Barker (born July 20, 1972) is an American former professional football player who was a quarterback in the Canadian Football League (CFL).
+He played college football for the Alabama Crimson Tide, where he won a national championship in 1992 and earned third-team All-American honors in 1994.
+After his playing career, he became a Birmingham radio personality.

 Football career

 Barker attended Hewitt-Trussville High School in Trussville, Alabama, where his football career began.
 He graduated in 1990.

 Barker played college football at the University of Alabama, under head coach Gene Stallings.
 In the final game of the 1992 season, Barker led the Crimson Tide to a national championship by defeating the #1 Miami Hurricanes, 34–13, in the 1993 Sugar Bowl.
 In the 1994 season, Barker won the Johnny Unitas Golden Arm Award and finished fifth in the voting for the Heisman Trophy.
 Barker led the Crimson Tide to a 35–2–1 record as their starting quarterback, which was the NCAA record for most wins for a college quarterback at that time.
 However, the official NCAA record book reflects a 27–11 mark due to later forfeiture of games during the 1993 season.

-Barker was drafted in the 1995 NFL Draft in the fifth round by the Green Bay Packers, but did not make the team.
+Barker was drafted in the 1995 NFL draft in the fifth round (160th overall) by the Green Bay Packers, but did not make the team.
 Subsequently, Barker was on the roster of the New England Patriots and the Carolina Panthers, but never played in a regular season game.

 In 1998, the Toronto Argonauts signed Barker, bringing him to the Canadian Football League.

 After three seasons with the Argonauts, Barker left to join the Birmingham Thunderbolts in the XFL.
 A fan favorite of the Bolts' (generally small) crowds, Barker was the team's second-string quarterback and played several games in the middle of the season before suffering a career-ending concussion late.
 In contrast to his college career, his time in the XFL saw him oversee the beginning of a seven-game losing streak.